Our easy Turkey Brine recipe locks in moisture and enhances flavor, giving you the most tender, flavorful turkey every time.

 Instructions

-• Now you can smoke the turkey or cook it in the oven.
+• Cook Turkey: Now you’re ready to smoke the turkey or cook it in the oven.

 Notes